 All of the provisions hereof shall be covenants running with the land thereby affected.
-The provisions hereof shall be binding upon and inure to the benefit of the owners of the land affected (and McCrory-Hallbeck) and their respective heirs, executors, administrators, successors and assigns.
+The provisions hereof shall be binding upon and inure to the benefit of the owners of the land affected and their respective heirs, executors, administrators, successors and assigns.

 VII